lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These fields are unidirectional and MUST NOT be set to bidirectional in a rule DI entry. see section 7.1 of {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
 They are used only by the server to inform of the caching duration and is never found in client requests.

-If the duration is known by both ends, the value can be elided on the LPWAN.
+If the duration is known by both ends, the value can be elided.

 A matching list can be used if some well-known values are defined.